What are the best insurance stocks to watch?

 Towards the beginning of 2021, MetLife’s shares have risen 13% in little over a month.3 The company also continues with its ‘New Horizon strategy’, including increasing liquidity by selling its Metropolitan Property and Casualty Insurance unit for $3.94 billion.

 Health insurance stocks have seen a lot of sympathy trade market movement, with the spotlight firmly of Covid-19 vaccines.
-This could pose real opportunity for savvy traders in 2021.
+This could pose real opportunity for savvy traders.
 Here are our picks for what we think may be good insurance stocks to trade, in no particular order:

 AXA Global Healthcare